FDI flow into India grows 13% in 2020

-New Delhi, Jan 25 (IANS) Foreign Direct Investments (FDI) into India rose 13 per cent in 2020, backed by investments into the digital sector, said a report by the United Nations Conference of Trade and Development (UNCTAD).
+New Delhi: Foreign Direct Investments (FDI) into India rose 13 per cent in 2020, backed by investments into the digital sector, said a report by the United Nations Conference of Trade and Development (UNCTAD).

 The growth in FDI into India was witnessed despite a slump in investments into other developing economies.
 FDI flows to developing economies decreased by 12 per cent to an estimated $616 billion and they accounted for 72 per cent of global FDI, the highest share on record, the UNCTAD report said.